openid/OpenYOLO-Spec/common/definitions.md

   `package` is the package name of an app (e.g. com.example.app), and `fingerprint` is a Base64, URL-safe encoding of the app's public key (provided by the [Signature][signature-class] type in Android).
 The fingerprint string includes both the hash algorithm used, and the hash data, e.g. `sha512-7fmduHK...`.
-All OpenYOLO credential providers _must_ support both `sha256` and `sha512` as hash algorithms for fingerprints, and _may_ support any other hash algorithm that provides equivalent or better security than SHA-256.
+All OpenYOLO credential providers MUST support both `sha256` and `sha512` as hash algorithms for fingerprints, and MAY support any other hash algorithm that provides equivalent or better security than SHA-256.

 An _authentication system_ which validates credentials
-may be represented by multiple distinct authentication domains.
-For example, a credential for `android://sha256-...@com.example.app` may be usable on `https://example.com` or `https://www.example.com`, when these three entities all use the same authentication system.
+MAY be represented by multiple distinct authentication domains.
+For example, a credential for `android://sha256-...@com.example.app` might be usable on `https://example.com` or `https://www.example.com`, when these three entities all use the same authentication system.